 Benefits available for self-employed workers

 Unemployment benefits are available for Washingtonians who have lost work because of the COVID-19 crisis—including freelancers, independent contractors and other self-employed workers.
-The new federal CARES Act extensions make this possible.
-On Dec.
-27, 2020, federal law extended Pandemic Unemployment Assistance (PUA) benefits through the week ending March 13, 2021.
-It also increased the number of weeks you can claim PUA benefits from 39 to 50.
+Federal CARES Act extensions make this possible.
+On March 11, federal law extended Pandemic Unemployment Assistance (PUA) benefits until Sept.
+4, 2021.

 If you’re a self-employed worker who’s lost income in this crisis, you may now qualify for unemployment benefits.
 The amount of financial help varies.